johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 ### Addressing Observables

-After that build-up, you might think we're about to do some sort of brain surgery (maybe I should say ":rocket: science" given the trekkie theme? :wink:).
+After that build-up, you might think we're about to embark on some form of brain surgery (maybe I should say ":rocket: science" in keeping with the trekkie theme? :wink:).
 Fortunately, that's not really the case.
 The magic is all enabled by the framework, and it's localized to one place &#8212; our `getMessageHandler()` method.
 Let's quickly take a look at the one we built in the last article.
 If it's been a while, it's worth [re-reading that section of the last article](xxx) to refresh yourself.
-Here's the code:
+Here's the code as we last saw it (on branch `part2`):

 ```typescript
 // nestjs-faye-transporter/src/responder/transporters/server-faye.ts